splunk/public-o11y-docs/gdi/mongodb-atlas/mongodb-atlas.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `mongodb-atlas` monitor type by using the SignalFx Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `mongodb-atlas` monitor type by using the SignalFx Smart Agent receiver.

 MongoDB Atlas provides MongoDB as an on-demand fully managed service.
 Atlas exposes MongoDB cluster monitoring and logging data through its [monitoring and logs](https://docs.atlas.mongodb.com/reference/api/monitoring-and-logs/) REST API endpoints.
 These Atlas monitoring API resources are grouped into measurements for MongoDB processes, host disks, and MongoDB databases.